thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-visibility-synonym.md

 worksheets.
 The returned table or chart uses the _actual column name_, but the search bar reflects the term the user typed in (the synonym).

-To create a column description:
+To create a synonym for a column:

 1. Find the column for which you want to add synonyms.
 2. Select its **Synonyms**.
-3. Type in a comma separated list of the synonyms you want to add.
+3. Enter a comma-separated list of the synonyms.

-   If a synonym is more than one word, it must be enclosed in double quotes.
+   If a synonym is more than one word, enclose it in double quotes.
 If you are using the Web interface, you would type:

     ```